 The Challenge: Protect Kingston's Historic Downtown Waterfront and Wastewater Treatment Plant from Frequent Flooding

 Kingston's Flood Resilience Task Force kick-off meeting

-"The findings and recommendations of the Task Force will be instrumental in the implementation of the Climate Action Plan's recommendations as well as contributing directly to the City of Kingston's new Comprehensive Master Plan...It is my hope that is part of our effort to improve the quality of life in the City of Kingston and continue to grow as a sustainable community
+"The findings and recommendations of the Task Force will be instrumental in the implementation of the Climate Action Plan's recommendations as well as contributing directly to the City of Kingston's new Comprehensive Master Plan...part of our effort to improve the quality of life in the City of Kingston and continue to grow as a sustainable community

 - Kingston has a robust and historic waterfront area that includes the wastewater treatment plant serving the city's 25,000 residents.

 - Flooding is not uncommon in Kingston's waterfront area as it is vulnerable to flood waters on three sides: from the Rondout Creek; from storm surge and sea-level rise on the Hudson River; and stormwater runoff resulting from development.

 - The City incurred $2.3 million in damage from Hurricane Sandy. if no action is taken, nearly $50 million in flood damage is projected by 2070.